 8. Regularly Exceeded our Initial Travel Budget

-As someone who kind of makes it “my thing” to travel on a budget and get great travel deals (I mean, I wrote a whole post about how I score super cheap flights!), and I almost always write a “travel budget” post for our destinations (see here, here, here, here, and here), it is a little embarrassing to admit that we do regularly end up spending over our budget when we’re in a destination.
+As someone who kind of makes it “my thing” to travel on a budget and get great travel deals, and I almost always write a “travel budget” post for our destinations (see Colombia, Morocco, Iceland, Rio de Janeiro, Vietnam, and Costa Rica), it is a little embarrassing to admit that we do regularly end up spending over our budget when we’re in a destination.

 I will say though, that I don’t really regret those extra dollars spent (especially since it’s usually not more than a couple hundred, and not like we’re blowing our budget by thousands of dollars), and they are almost always spent on fun experiences we decide to do in the moment.

 A few examples?
-Well, doing the Patriot Point museum in Charleston ended up being a highlight of our time there, going ATVing in the Sahara was wicked awesome, parasailing for the first time in Costa Rica, with a running beach start, was so fun and rather unique for parasailing, and doing the longer glacier hike in Iceland was a surreal experience that felt like another planet.
+Well, doing the Patriot Point museum in Charleston ended up being a highlight of our time there, going ATVing in the Sahara was wicked awesome, and parasailing for the first time in Costa Rica, with a running beach start, was so fun and rather unique for parasailing.

 These costs were all late additions to our budget and EXCELLENT uses of our money.
 And okay, okay, this may not really qualify as one of the “crazy” travel stories, but I think its definitely a relatable experience (ha!), and for sure are times when things don’t go exactly as planned.